Comcast/resourceprovider2/README.md

   ======================

 A sample android application project and library project are available [here](https://github.com/Comcast/resourceprovider-utils/), in addition to the testutils library, which generates mocking functions for units testing resource provider classes and methods.
 The repo also contains samples for writing such tests.

+Specifically, To setup your testing environment, consult [the Setup section of the readme for the project above](https://github.com/Comcast/resourceprovider-utils#setup)